 I am a firm believer that if you are on the right track then the right people and circumstances will show up in your life to help make your dreams a reality.

-When shooting footage there is generally six times as much shot as ends up in an episode, so the raw footage used an incredible amount of data storage to get it through the editing stage.
+When shooting footage there is generally six times as much footage as ends up in an episode, so the raw footage used an incredible amount of data storage to get it through the editing stage.
 After three months of editing, Stephen finished all the lessons in March 2017.